 Flashback

-3. Using the graph above write the Domain & Range and describe the long run behavior.
+3. Write the domain and range of the function graphed in Example 5, and describe its long run behavior.

-Graph of the logarithmic function (domain & range)

-Transformation of logarithmic functions

-Creating graphs from equations

-Creating equations from graphs
+Graph of the logarithmic function (domain and range) Transformation of logarithmic functions Creating graphs from equations Creating equations from graphs